Thorbias/brainbug/README.md

 # brainbug
-A place to hold all my thoughts about tech, gadgets and othert stuff.
+A place to hold all my thoughts about tech, gadgets and other stuff.